zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

       Specifies that at least one data byte must be accepted by the pipe;
       otherwise the send request fails.
    :option:`_0_TO_N`
-      Specifies that any number of data bytes (including zero) may be accepted by the pipe; the send request never fails.
+      Specifies that any number of data bytes, including zero, may be accepted by the pipe; the send request never fails.

 The pipe accepts data bytes from the sending task if they can be delivered